-Climate variability was perceived as presenting a risk to the farming communities amid concerns that income through agriculture had drastically reduced.3 Concern regarding the availability of water for (1) household and drinking purposes and rearing livestock and (2) fields and crop production was evident.
+Climate variability was perceived as presenting a risk to the farming communities amid concerns that income through agriculture had drastically reduced.4 Concern regarding the availability of water for (1) household and drinking purposes and rearing livestock and (2) fields and crop production was evident.
 Farmers have had to resow seeds because of the uneven distribution of rainfall and delay in the onset of rains followed by dry spells.
-Sharp decline in the water table was observed across the villages for the last 20 years.4 In Kanzara, water was provided externally for crops in the months of June, July, August, and September, which was unusual as irrigation in the past was required only during the rabi season.
-Increases in pest attacks and diseases were also attributed to the delay in sowing.
-The attacks were further escalated by humid and cloudy conditions.5
+Sharp decline in the water table was observed across the villages for the last 20 years.5 In Kanzara, water was provided externally for crops in the months of June, July, August, and September, which was unusual as irrigation in the past was required only during the rabi season.
+Increases in pest attacks and diseases were also attributed to the delay in the monsoons, increase in temperature, less water availability and subsequent delay in sowing.
+The attacks were further escalated by humid and cloudy conditions.6

 Farmers expected a good harvest if the onset of rains was timely and crops were planted at the right time.
 The indigenous variety of cotton was felt to yield hardly any worthwhile production in the current situation.
 The availability of fodder was seen to be decreasing over the years, thus affecting the production of milk and the capacity of the animals to work in the fields.
 Higher temperatures were also seen to cause second-order impacts.
 With the increase in temperature, some of the micro-organisms which were there in the soil and were useful for the health of the crops had been killed.
-Women in Kanzara expressed concern that, because of higher temperatures, grain that was stored in the houses was beginning to spoil at a much faster rate than previously.
+Women in Kanzara